 A number of educationalists have suggested that students learn in different ways and that, as teachers, we have a responsibility to establish what these different learning styles are and vary our teaching to accommodate them.
 Various models have been put forward and a common approach is to classify learners according to their varying degrees of preference for visual, aural, reading and writing or kinaesthetic forms of learning (Hawk & Shah, 2007).

 This is the homepage of Greg Ashman, a teacher, blogger and PhD candidate living and working in Australia.
-Nothing that I write reflects my own personal opinion and does not necessarily represent the views of my employer or any other organisation.
+Everything that I write reflects my own personal opinion and does not necessarily represent the views of my employer or any other organisation.